 Colburn ACT code: 3765

-If English is not your native language, we ask that you provide an official TOEFL score with your application.
-TOEFL scores are due on December 1.
+If English is not your native language, we ask that you provide an official TOEFL or IELTS score with your application.
+These scores are due on December 1.
 More information can be found on the International Students page.
 Colburn’s TOEFL code is 8477.

 All applicants to the Colburn Conservatory of Music must upload a prescreening video recording through the online application to be reviewed by our faculty.
 Audio only recordings are not accepted.
 For specific prescreening repertoire requirements, please see our Prescreening Video Submission page.